0xShadowByte/macOS/README.md

 ![image](https://github.com/user-attachments/assets/a9d8d78d-ce16-4c0f-9206-22ca5f4543a8)

-## Part II: Explore and Get Comfortable with the Interface
+## Part II.
+Explore and Get Comfortable with the Interface

 Task 1: Explore the Desktop and Dock.
 Familiarize yourself with the Desktop, Dock, and Menu Bar.
 Desktop: Click anywhere on the Desktop to make sure you're in the right place.
 You should see icons like "Trash" and possibly some files or folders.
 Dock: The Dock is the bar at the bottom of your screen.
 Hover over icons like Safari, Finder, Mail, and Calendar.
 Click to open them.
 Menu Bar: At the top of the screen, the Menu Bar shows various menus depending on the app you're using.
 Explore options like Apple Menu (), File, and Edit.